– Chicagoan, north side

 Suggested Resources: These brief reviews tell the story of the writer’s experience with material that helped him/her better understand God’s presence in our world, especially in light of new scientific discoveries about creation and the threats to it.
 It started as a project of the EcoSpirituality Group of the American Province of the SHCJ.
 Anyone is welcome to send suggestions to Terri for inclusion in this series.
 Guidelines are available.

-Blog: I originally hesitated to take on the responsibility of changing content as often as I assumed a blog had to be updated frequently.
+Blog: I originally hesitated to take on the responsibility of changing content as often as I assumed a blog had to be updated.
 But I wanted a way to add current content.
 The page that became a blog will change as is pertinent and contain material written by me or by others, as the season/timing suggests.